vidhatrihr/auth-practice/README.md

 # Flask Session and JWT Authentication Demo

-This repository is a comprehensive guide to understanding and implementing various authentication and session management techniques in Flask.
+This is a demo that I created for understanding and implementing various authentication and session management techniques in Flask.
 It features a series of progressively complex demo applications, starting from a basic, unauthenticated setup and culminating in a secure to-do application using JSON Web Tokens (JWT).

 ## Learning Objectives

-By exploring this repository, you will learn about:
+These are my learning objectives while I was doing these demonstrations:

 - The fundamentals of web authentication and session management.
 - The differences between session-based and token-based authentication.